noaa-oar-arl/hysplitplot/README.md

 No error should have occurred.
 There may be warning messages but they may be ignored.

-To generate a trajectory plot using a trajectory dump file in the current directory, run
+To plot a trajectory dump file, say, tdump in the current directory, run

     $ python ~/hysplitplot/trajplot.py -itdump